jshinn-bip/fixed-width/README.md

 Default: `true`

-It enables or disabled values' trimming while parsing.
-You can also specify partial trims with `"left"` and `"right"` values.
-A `false` value will disable trimming.
+It enables or disables values' trimming while parsing.
+Possibles values are:

+- `true`: Trim the value from both sides (left and right)
+- `false`: Disable trim
+- `"left"`: Trim value's left side
+- `"right"`: Trim value's right side
+- `"auto"`: Guess the trim side by looking at field's [`align`](#fieldalign) option:
+  - if `field.align: "right"` then trim left
+  - if `field.align: "left"` then trim right

 > The trimmed value corresponds to the field's [padding value](#pad).

 ```javascript
 trim('004200', { pad: '0', trim: 'right' })
 // the trimmed value will be '0042'